3b. Annotating with Obsidian

 To annotate a pdf, for example, you need to open up a new note in Obsidian.
 Once you start annotating a file, both the annotations and the source (or "annotation-target") needs to stay in the same place.
 So don't start reorganizing your files mid-annotation.

 In our shared vault, I have a folder entitled, "Readings Annotations".
 Right-click on the Readings Annotations folder and select, "New Note".
-Or you could click on the paper/pen icon in the top left cornder of the window, and then drag the new untitled note into the Reading Annotations folder.
+Or you could click on the paper/pen icon in the top left corner of the window, and then drag the new untitled note into the Reading Annotations folder.

 On the left-most sidebar there are icons.
 Click on the one that looks like "<%" (=Templater).
 It will open up a window to select from existing templates in the vault.
 Start to type "annotation" or scroll down until you see the option "annotation template".
 Click on the template.